-It's opera season in Santa Fe, and what better time to stumble across a vintage treasure while winnowing down my cookbook collection —"Cooking with the Santa Fe Opera”, by the Santa Fe Opera Guild, (Sunstone Press; 1983).
+While winnowing down my cookbook collection I came across a vintage treasure —”Cooking with the Santa Fe Opera”, by the Santa Fe Opera Guild, (Sunstone Press; 1983).
 The collection of recipes, menus and culinary ideas was put together by the members of Santa Fe Opera Guild Board of Directors with input from New Mexico Opera Guild members as well as Santa Fe Opera performers, technicians and staff.

 Recipes like Yakitori (“Madame Butterfly”), Game Hens with Rosemary and Garlic (“La Grande Duchesse Garolstein”) and Baklava Damascus (“The Rake’s Progress”) are paired with an opera that’s been performed in Santa Fe over the decades.
 In addition to menus, each chapter also includes information about each opera’s debut as well as a detailed synopsis.